We provide services and assistance with rural and urban conservation, forests and habitats, and invasive species. Learn more below.

 Nearly two-thirds of Washington County residents live in an urban setting – in single-family homes, apartments, and townhouses.
 We provide services and resources for everyone to participate in conservation, no matter what your home looks like.
 We can work with you to improve habitat in backyards and public spaces, grow sustainable gardens, and use water wisely.

 We work with small woodland owners, farmers, and residential landowners to promote long-term forest health and sustainability.
 We are available to help you improve the health of your woodlands, reduce wildfire risk, and encourage productive forests that are managed for both wildlife and human livelihood.

-Washington County is home to a variety of important habitat types, including streams, wetlands, oak woodlands, and prairies.
+Washington County is home to a variety of important habitat types, including streams, wetlands, oak woodlandsOak Woodlands A mix of oak trees and shrubs., and prairies.
 We provide financial support and planning services to private landowners who are interested in improving the quality of habitat on their property.
 These restoration projects result in increased habitat for fish and wildlife, cleaner water, and healthier soil.

 In collaboration with our partners and the dedicated residents of Washington County, we identify and treat invasive species that pose a threat to our landscapes and communities.
 Our staff identifies new infestations and works quickly to keep them from expanding.
 We provide advice and tools to help you manage invasive species on your property.